jupyterlab/jupyterlab/design/imagewidget.md

 * Image starts out centered when opened
 * Place "Image Operations" commands under "Notebook Operations"
-* Have commands "Increase Size" and "Decrease Size" under "Image Operations"
+* Have commands "Zoom in" and "Zoom out" under "Image Operations" in command palette
+* Once top menu bar has been created, include "Zoom In" and "Zoom Out"

 ### Typography